bgermani/rest-api-cart-and-product-list/readme.md

-Uses Laravel Homestead
+Used Laravel Homestead - db name "homestead" password "secret"

-Migrating and seeding will populate product DB with specified products
+Migrating/seeding will populate DB with specified products and dummy user to attach orders to

 Product API: